 - House System: All children belong to a House and they earn team-points each week.
 Children also work in these house groups to complete art days and sports activities.
 Our Houses are: St Cuthbert, St Bede, St Theresa and St Bernadette.

 - Buddies: All of our Year 6 children are buddies to Class 1 children.
 This system allows our older children to guide and mentor our younger children, to encourage them to make good choices.
 Regularly, Year 6 and EYFS read together.

 - Diamond Powers: Each class promotes the use of diamond powers to promote independence.
 Children are given diamond powers for solving problems on their own.
 Tom Robson came into school to set up our Learning Detectives, who tell us which learning powers we need to focus on.

-- Charities we have raised money for this year: Operation Christmas Child, CAFOD, Turn Little Fish in Big Fish, Children in Need, Bags for life and Foodbanks.
+- Charities we have raised money for this year: Food Banks, CAFOD, Children in Need and Seafarers.